 The share of open-source code that makes sense varies across software companies for different reasons external to the product-building process.
 It’s best to discuss before you build a product that doesn’t quite fit in with expectations around open-source code usage.

 Final Thoughts on How To Build a Successful SaaS Product with Open Source

 Are you just getting started with your products’ SaaS development?
+Wondering how you could then sell SaaS online?
 Then, by all means, click for more PayPro Global articles that will guide you through the process.
 We love to help, and we are always here if you need anything!